 The project’s delivery requires:

-The development of new learning resources to be integrated into the existing Tirlun portal
+The development of new learning resources to be integrated into the existing Tirlun portal.

 Digital and design inputs both in terms of the production of resources and in the way the resources are presented and accessed on the digital platform.